-EDIT @ 9/11/2013: Due to the sheer number of questions in this thread and other Dragoon threads, I've added a section for new Dragoons and sub-50's, it's at the end of the rotation discussion.
-I would also like to thank EasyModeX and xyaie for their contributions to this thread.
+EDIT @ 9/11/13: Due to the sheer number of questions in this thread and other Dragoon threads, I've added a section for new Dragoons and sub-50's, it's at the end of the rotation discussion.

 First thing I want to note is that some people will take issue with my use of the term "rotation" since FFXIV works more with priority as it is difficult to maintain a large amount of uptime on most raid/dungeon bosses due to boss movement or having to switch to adds.
-However, as you get used to mechanics and boss movement you do get enough active time on almost all bosses to execute the full compliment of dragoon abilities.
+However, as you improve as a player and get used to boss mechanics and movement your uptime on the bosses will become so consistent that your moveset will inevitably follow a predictable rotation.
+It is always better to think in terms of priority, but using a set rotation can help you familiarize yourself with what to use when, and help the transition into a "priority" mindset.

 Second, the dragoon rotation is extremely complicated.
 All told our primary rotation can use up to 9 main abilities and 7 off-GCD abilities, along with 3 other main abilities (AE+slow) and 6 other off-GCD abilities that we can use depending on the situation.
 So at any given moment in a fight a dragoon is attempting to choose between 25 different things that they could be doing.
 While this gives the dragoon a complex playstyle, it's also why I love it.
-There is nothing a dragoon doesn't have an answer for...unless you Jump when AE is about to drop, then you're screwed.
+There is nothing a dragoon doesn't have an answer for.
 Also, if you get everything just right our dps can be extraordinary.

 The dragoon rotation is built around maintaining your buffs and debuffs.
-Heavy Thrust (HT) provides a 10% damage buff when used from the flank (unless you have one of those tanks that doesn't like sitting still for some reason), and Disembowel (Dis) provides a -10% piercing resistance debuff when used after an Impulse Drive (ID) from behind.
+Heavy Thrust (HT) provides a 15% damage buff when used from the flank (unless you have one of those tanks that doesn't like sitting still for some reason), and Disembowel (Dis) provides a -10% piercing resistance debuff when used after an Impulse Drive (ID) from behind.
 These must be maintained to ensure maximum dps.
-This already provides the first part of the dragoon rotation:
+Note that a buff to damage done (HT) is not the same as a buff to damage received (Dis).
+Buffs to damage done will modify the base damage of the ability (e.g. 100 damage +15% from HT = 115 damage), while buffs to damage taken will use the final damage amount after if has been modified by other buffs (e.g. 100 damage +15% = 115 + 10% damage taken = 126.5 and not 100 + 15% & 10% = 125).
+The maintenance of these buffs/debuffs provides the first part of the dragoon rotation:

 HT-ID-Dis-Chaos Thrust (CT)